 There's an extremely upsetting moment in "The War Machines" where Polly and Dodo go to a club, where Polly acts as a kind of icebreaker.
 While being friendly to the patron Ben, a man pins Polly up against a wall and says some creepy things.
 She tells him "Please, take your hand away" in a firm voice, meaning he puts his other hand on her.
 Ben leaps out of his chair and beats him up on her behalf, but afterwards yells at Polly for it, telling her she should be careful who she encourages, even though she encouraged him in absolutely no way beyond being a pretty woman and existing.
 It's quite possible the sexism was Intentional Values Dissonance - Polly is shown to be exasperated by the patronising attitude her boss subjects her to at work.
 Also, the Doctor had been travelling around with companions from the future for a while, both of whom were shown to have no gender prejudices.

 Jon Pertwee-era episodes had an occasional undercurrent of antifeminism, containing Straw Feminist characters and having the Doctor put them in their place.
 The writers and actors were generally at least feminist-sympathetic (Elisabeth Sladen in particular likes to soften the worst of the Doctor's manhandling and verbal abuse by giggling at him in such a way as to make it look like consensual teasing), but few were able to resist poking fun at perceived Acceptable Targets, and some writers made it clear in their scripts that they don't know what feminism actually is, assuming it's about women being in charge or men being inferior.
-The Tom Baker era eased up on this a lot, due to fewer Earth-bound settings, a new Girls Need Role Models attitude taking over, and because Tom disliked playing Tall, Dark and Snarky and adlibbed his way out of his nastier scripted lines - but there's still moments.
+The Tom Baker era eased up on this a lot, due to fewer Earth-bound settings and because Tom disliked playing Tall, Dark and Snarky and adlibbed his way out of his nastier scripted lines - but there's still moments.
 The scene in "The Ark in Space" where the Doctor bellows sexist insults at Sarah in order to snap her out of a panic is particularly difficult to watch - Tom Baker has often expressed discomfort and embarrassment about playing the scene, and even that was heavily toned down from the scripted version, which was longer and meaner.

 Carrying from above, there's a pretty uncomfortable part in "The Ark in Space" where the Doctor explains his plan to see the dead Wirrn's memories through connecting psychically to a part of its eye.
 He relates it to something that "Gypsies" used to believe.
 Compare and contrast to a scene referencing this in the Eleventh Doctor episode "The Crimson Horror" where the Doctor points out that the belief is rubbish without linking it to a specific racial epithet.